Peter Island British Virgin Islands

 Round the house was an abundance of goats, turkeys, fowls, a bull, cow, pigs, dogs, and cat.

-The old gentlemen featured a large wide-brimmed white hat, which appeared to have been in use for half a century; a white night-cap covered his bald head; his blue jacket had lapels buttoned back; his duck waistcoat had flaps down to his knees; the trousers were of the same material as the waistcoat.
+The old gentleman wore a large, wide-brimmed white hat that appeared to have been in use for half a century.
+A white nightcap covered his bald head.
+His blue jacket had lapels buttoned back.
+His duck waistcoat had flaps down to his knees.
+The trousers were of the same material as the waistcoat.

-The man leading this isolated life, with only his old wife, who looked more like an Egyptian mummy then anything human, was worth 60,000 pounds; he had lived twenty years on that small island and twenty upon Tortola.”
+The man leading this isolated life, with only his old wife, who looked more like an Egyptian mummy than anything human, was worth 60,000 pounds; he had lived twenty years on that tiny island and twenty upon Tortola.”

 The end of the slave era marked a decline, and afterward, Peter Island returned to its primitive state.